DarkRider15/Zuddl_Assignment/README.md

 # Zuddl_Assignment
-Zuddle assignment for task board
+Zuddle assignment of task board
 <h1>Questions :</h1>
 <h3>How would your tables and apis change for the following scenarios.
 What tables and api endpoints would you add?
 Which tables and api endpoints would need to be updated?</h3>